 The slide-out-room feature is actuated by a wall switch (Figure 9-1).
-The switch must be manually held down in the desired position (i.e., either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
+The switch must be manually held down in the desired position (i.e., either "extend" or "retreat") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
+There are also slide-out switches on the passenger and driver seats (Figure 9-2).